section-engineering-education/engineering-education/content/articles/css-supports-query/index.md

 *Position Sticky on Chrome 90*

 Now, download and install [Firefox version 22](https://ftp.mozilla.org/pub/firefox/releases/22.0/).
-Open `index.html` in Firefox.
-You will notice that the hero banner does not scroll.
+Open `index.html` in Firefox, you will notice that the hero banner does not scroll.
 The `position: sticky` feature does not work.

 ![Position Sticky Firefox](/engineering-education/css-supports-query/sticky-firefox.jpg)